Code-Institute-Submissions/TotalGym/README.md

 ### Design
 - #### Wireframes
-  The website was initially designed using Balsamiq to create the several wireframes (link below).
+  The website was initially designed using Balsamiq to create several wireframes (link below).
 \
 \
 [Wireframes](/assets/wireframes/wireframes.md)